nobleans-playground/coding-challenge-colour-battle/readme.md

 ![](images/banner.png)

 ## Current Standings
-_Last updated: 16 March 2023 14:00_
+_Last updated: 17 March 2023 15:00_
 ```
+1  : Picasso                        Daniel                12.223 %
-1  : Atilla the Attacker            Jorik de Vries        12.885 %
+2  : Atilla the Attacker            Jorik de Vries        10.901 %
-2  : Picasso                        Daniel                12.105 %
-3  : The Clueless African           JP Potgieter           8.944 %
+3  : The Clueless African           JP Potgieter           9.363 %
-4  : Short Sighted Steve            Nobleo                 8.811 %
+4  : Short Sighted Steve            Nobleo                 8.254 %
-5  : Greedy Gerard                  Rayman                 7.431 %
+5  : Aslan                          Hakan                  7.832 %
-6  : Rambo The Rando                Nobleo                 7.222 %
+6  : Rambo The Rando                Nobleo                 7.554 %
-7  : Aslan                          Hakan                  7.221 %
-8  : ch34tsRus                      Lewie                  7.162 %
+7  : ch34tsRus                      Lewie                  7.522 %
-9  : Vector                         Ishu                   7.038 %
+8  : Vector                         Ishu                   7.406 %
-10 : Big Ass Bot                    Mahmoud                6.872 %
+9  : Big Ass Bot                    Mahmoud                7.233 %
+10 : Greedy Gerard                  Rayman                 6.518 %
+11 : ID10+ BOT                      Nobleo                 0.172 %
-11 : RickbrandtVanRijn              Rick Voogt             0.116 %
+12 : RickbrandtVanRijn              Rick Voogt             0.107 %
 ```
 _Note: These results are not a from a full tournament in the correct configuration.
 Final results might differ._

 ## Description

 The goal is the fill as much as possible of the canvas with your bot's colour.
-You determine in which direction your bot should move. *Be weary of other bots who might want to paint over your hard work!*
+The bot with the most tiles win! *Be weary of other bots who might want to paint over your hard work!* There will also be a secondary prize for the bot that claimed the most tiles using the least amount of _processing time_!

 [View the already submitted bots battle online here!](https://nobleans-playground.github.io/coding-challenge-colour-battle/)